ijt/php-docs-samples/appengine/standard/wordpress/README.md

 gcloud app deploy
 ```

-### Configure WordPress from the browser
+8. Configure WordPress from the browser.
 Once the app is deployed, open it in your browser and fill out the admin
 account setup form that appears.

-Next, log into the admin interface and go to `Plugins | Installed
+9. Log into the admin interface and go to `Plugins | Installed
 Plugins` on the menu on the left.
 In the Plugins page that appears, click
 `Activate` for the `WP-Stateless` plugin.
 Now your uploaded media will be stored on
 GCS and will be visible on your WordPress site.